course-details-portlet

 Learning methods and activities

-Up to 16 hours lectures, 10 hours group work and presentation (depending on the number of students).
-Teaching methods include films, discussions and presentations.
+Up to 16 hours lectures, 10 hours group work and presentations (depending on the number of students).
+Teaching methods include films, discussions, seminars and presentations.
 It is expected that compulsories and examinations must be completed in English.
 Exceptions must be clarified with the lecturer responsible for the course.

 Compulsory assignments